bobleesj/CIF-CN-Featurizer/README.md

 `.cif` files and generate millions of data points used as ML input data for predicting crystal structures and properties.

+:warning: **Caution:** Do you want to generate geometric features beyond binary and ternary files?
+Please email me at [sl5400@columbia.edu](mailto:sl5400@columbia.edu).

 ## Motivation

 The script was originally developed to determine the coordination number for